-We are required to pay an annual maintenance fee ranging from the low five digits to the low six digits until the first commercial sale of a royalty-bearing product, following which the annual maintenance fee will increase to a low six digits for the remainder of the term of the Harvard License Agreement.
-We are required to pay a one-time milestone payment of \$100,000 for each discovered product granted FDA marketing authorization as well as for the first licensed product or know-how enabled product to reach certain clinical development milestones, up to \$8.5 million and for the first licensed product or know-how enabled product to reach certain commercial milestones, up to \$2.0 million.
-We are also obligated to pay tiered royalties as a percentage in the low single digits on net sales of licensed products, as a percentage in the low single digits on the net sales of know-how enabled products and a single royalty as a percentage in the low single digits on the net sales of discovered products, subject to a reduction for third-party licenses, as well as a percentage between 10-20% of non-royalty income we receive in connection with a sublicense, strategic partnership or know-how enabled license.
+We are required to pay an annual maintenance fee ranging from the low five digits to the low six digits until the first commercial sale of a royaltybearing product, following which the annual maintenance fee will increase to a low six digits for the remainder of the term of the Harvard License Agreement.
+We are required to pay a one-time milestone payment of \$100,000 for each discovered product granted FDA marketing authorization as well as for the first licensed product or know-how enabled product to reach certain clinical development milestones, up to \$8.5 million and for the first licensed product or know-how enabled product to reach certain clinical development milestones, up to \$8.5 million and for the first as a percentage in the low single digits on net sales of licensed products, as a percentage in the low single digits on the net sales of know-how enabled products and a single royalty as a percentage in the low single digits on the net sales of discovered products, subject to a reduction for third-party licenses, as well as a percentage between 10-20% of non-royalty income we receive in connection with a sublicense, strategic partnership or know-how enabled license.
 With respect to any net sales of licensed products and know-how enabled products sold in certain countries outside of the United States and Europe, our team and Harvard will negotiate a royalty percentage on a country-by-country basis.